 Biggest Credit Card Fees to Watch For

-Many travel points credit cards come with an annual fee, but fee isn’t necessarily a dealbreaker.
+Many travel points credit cards come with an annual fee, but the fee isn’t necessarily a dealbreaker.
 Whether you choose a credit card with an annual fee depends on if you’re able to earn enough rewards to offset the annual fee and still benefit from the credit card.
 Some light spenders will be better off choosing a credit card that doesn’t charge an annual fee.

 Qualifying for the Best Credit Card

 To qualify for the best travel credit cards, you’ll typically need to have a good credit score.
 So before you shop around, it helps to know your credit standing to have an idea of the type of credit card for which you can qualify.
 You can check your credit for free using a tool like Discover’s FICO Credit Scorecard or Credit Karma.